amitrai99/requirejs-demo/README.md

 [AMD] (https://github.com/amdjs/amdjs-api/wiki/AMD) (Asynchronous Module Definition) was created to provide a standard API for defining and loading JS modules asynchronously.
 It is more suited for browser based environment.

-RequireJS implements the AMD API.
+* RequireJS implements the AMD API.
+* RequireJS loads each dependency by dynamically creating script tags in the head tag (using head.appendChild).
+* RequireJS waits for all dependencies to load, figures out the right order in which to call the functions that define the modules, then calls the module definition functions in the right order.

 ### File loading